 The purpose of a Tenant Notification ordinance is to provide housing stability, protection, and notification measures to tenants of rental housing during a period of ownership change.
-The draft ordinance would require a new owner to pay relocation benefits if the owner takes certain actions during a required three-month notification period and a tenant must move as a result of the new owner’s actions.
-Roseville’s draft ordinance would also require advance notice to the City before a rental property affordable to lower income households becomes available for sale so that it can make such information available to parties interested in purchasing the property with a goal of keeping rents affordable to lower income households.
+The ordinance requires a new owner to pay relocation benefits if the owner takes certain actions during a required three-month notification period and a tenant must move as a result of the new owner’s actions.
+Roseville’s ordinance requires advance notice to the City before a rental property affordable to lower income households becomes available for sale so that it can make such information available to parties interested in purchasing the property with a goal of keeping rents affordable.

 These ordinances have requirements for mandatory relocation assistance if a new owner makes changes to the terms of a tenant's rental agreement within the 90-day notice period.
 These ordinances may also provide an avenue for the City to intervene to help keep rents affordable.
-A Tenant Notification ordinance would only apply to licensed rental properties (buildings of 5 or more units), as it is the only practical way to enforce the requirements.
+The Tenant Notification ordinance only applies to licensed rental properties (buildings of 5 or more units), as it is the only practical way to enforce the requirements.

 Roseville staff engaged with renters, licensed multi-family property owners and managers, and housing advocates in August and September 2022.
-The draft ordinance, including feedback from engagement meetings, will be presented to the City Council during a work session to be held on October 17, 2022.
+The final version was adopted as Ordinance 1619 by the City Council on October 24, 2022.